 Is your stuff holding you back from a better life?
-There came a time in my life when my wife, Tami, and I started to ask ourselves questions like this, which eventually demanded answers.
+There came a time in my life when my wife, Tami, and I started to ask ourselves questions like this.
+They eventually demanded answers.
 What we discovered led us to less stress … and more joy in giving together as a family.

 I grew up in a wealthy suburb of Chicago.
 Business ownership was customary for our family.
 On my mother’s side was a family-owned business, Chicago Rawhide, that evolved from making leather products to supplying multiple industries as the world’s leading oil seals manufacturer.
 My family eventually sold the business to the owner of Fiat, which created a significant “liquidity event” for us.

 I used the money I received from the sale to start a trucking company.
-This business’s success helped me buy my father out of the steel business when I was just 27.
-Six years later, I purchased a competitor ten times the size of the physical location of the original family business.
+The success of this business helped me buy my father out of the steel business when I was just 27.
+Six years later, I purchased a competitor 10 times the size of the physical location of the original family business.
 I was achieving the world’s definition of success.

 The stressful management of “Pringle Inc.”

 With that success came the ability to buy a lot of nice stuff.
 We purchased my grandmother’s vacation home on Lake Geneva, an 1880s historic home in Telluride, Colorado, and our dream home in suburban Chicago.

 God had blessed us with the ability to make money, but the more we accumulated with it, the more complicated our lives became.
 It hadn’t hit me yet that maybe this consumption mentality (packaged as the American dream) was robbing us of our joy.
 As the steel industry grew more volatile and risky, I decided l needed to sell my business and start investing in others.
 We had all this stuff that required maintenance and a big chunk of my time.
 As I grew exhausted and unsatisfied, the questions all became louder.